hailelagi/hailelagi.com/content/writing/stitch-fs.md

 {{% callout %}}
 Security and access control in whatever form is an important consideration in filesystem design, especially in a distributed context where the network provides a wider surface area of attack than the process boundary.
-User groups and access control lists are often something to considering when implementing a filesystem abstraction.
+User groups and access control lists are often something worth considering when implementing a filesystem abstraction.
 {{% /callout %}}

 ## References & Notes